perses/perses/docs/plugins/creation.md

    - For a Panel plugin:
      - Implement your panel as a React component located in the `panels/<plugin-name>` folder.
    - For a Explore plugin:
+     - Edit the Cuelang schema file in the `schemas/<plugin-name>` folder.
+This file will be used to validate the plugin data model when a dashboard is stored.
+     - Edit the JSON example of the schema in the same folder.
+     - To enable Grafana migration, create a `schemas/<plugin-name>/migrate` folder and define the migration logic as a Cuelang schema file.
-     - Implement your explore panel as a React component located in the `explore/<plugin-name>` folder.
+     - Implement your panel as a React component located in the `panels/<plugin-name>` folder.
-4. Test your plugin using the `percli plugin start` command.
+5. Test your plugin using the `percli plugin start` command.
 This will start a local server that will serve your plugin and allow you to test it in the Perses UI.
-5. Build your plugin using the `percli plugin build` command.
+6. Build your plugin using the `percli plugin build` command.
 This will create an archive file containing your plugin ready for distribution.

 ## Types of integrations

 There are two main types of integrations:

-- **Install in a Perses server**: After creating a plugin you can install it in a Perses server, so its avaiable in the Perses UI.
-When running from Perses UI the plugin is loaded using module federation.
+- **Install in a Perses server**: After creating a plugin you can install it in a Perses server, so its available in the Perses UI.
+When running from Perses UI the plugin is loaded using [module federation](https://rspack.dev/guide/features/module-federation).
 - **Embed in a React application**: You can also embed a plugin and parts of the Perses UI in your own React application.
 This is useful if you want to create a custom dashboard or application that uses Perses plugins.
 See the [Embedding documentation](../embedding-panels.md) for more details.

 ## Examples